What Is GOLS Certified Latex and Is It Genuinely Organic?

-One certification that has gained prominence in this context is the Global Organic Latex Standard, commonly known as GOLS.
-It's a label our team often looks for when testing and reviewing eco-friendly products.
+GOLS is a label our team often looks for when testing and reviewing eco-friendly products.
+It's a label we know well and trust.

-But what is GOLS certification exactly?
-Why does it matter, and how can you use it to be certain you're shopping for genuinely organic latex products?
+Below, we answer the most common questions.
+What does GOLS certification involve?
+What are the benefits, and how can you use this label to be certain you're shopping for genuinely organic latex products?

 The Global Organic Latex Standard (GOLS) is a certification program that sets the bar for what constitutes organic latex.
 It was established by Control Union, a globally recognized accreditation body.